-Makar Sankranti is observed on the 14th of January every year and marks the astronomical event of the northward motion of the sun (uttarayana) from the tropic of capricorn towards the tropic of cancer.
+Makar Sankranti is observed on the 14th of January every year and is (incorrectly) thought to coincide the astronomical event of the northward motion of the sun (uttarayana) from the tropic of capricorn towards the tropic of cancer.
 In India, it also marks the end of winter and the onset of spring and the progression or change (sankranti) of the sun into the sign or raashi of capricorn (makar).
-One may note that while the tropical zodiac marks the progression of the sun into Capricorn at a fixed date on the 22nd of December, the sidereal zodiac (in which the signs of the zodiac align to the sky constellations of the same name) marks this event on the 14th of January.
+One may note that while the tropical zodiac marks the progression of the sun into Capricorn at a fixed date on the 22nd of December, the sidereal zodiac (in which the signs of the zodiac align to the sky constellations of the same name) currently marks this event around the 14th of January.

 Salutations to the Sun